greenstick/gatk-pipeliner/README.md

-# Thesis Pipeline
+# GATK Pipeliner

-A system to run experimental conditions for my master's thesis.
+This is a system that was developed to run experimental conditions for my master's thesis.
+It is based on the GATK pipeline and designed to allow for the inclusion of arbitrary error modelling modules into GATK with the aim of benchmarking their performance (see the [greenstick/thesis-analyses](https://github.com/greenstick/thesis-analyses)) for one approach to doing that.
+If you're interested in using this, I would point you to a much more robust solution: [snakemake](https://snakemake.github.io/).

 ## Overview & Limitations